stamler/ftraining/200questions.md

     The altimeter scale error tolerance is detailed in Table 1 of Standard 571 Appendix B. The pilot can check the altimeter accuracy by verifying that the altitude shown matches the aerodrome elevation when the pressure setting matches the aerodrome station pressure.

+    On the ground, the error should not exceed ±50' when set to the station pressure (TC AIM AIR 1.5.1)

 8. **What is the validity period of the ELT and when should we change the batteries?**

     |                               | 121.5 MHz | 406 and 121.5 MHz |